KyberNetwork/developer-portal/faqs.md

 Every epoch (2 weeks), assuming you have voted in the previous epochs.
 If you delegate your vote to someone else, it is up to them to decide how often they want to distribute rewards.

 ### 10. If I don't vote, do I get any rewards?
-No. Consider delegating your vote to a pool master who will vote on your behalf so that you will!
+No. Consider delegating your vote to a pool operator who will vote on your behalf so that you will!

 ### 11. Can I stake using my crypto wallet?
 (Ledger, Trezor, MEW, MyCrypto etc.)
 You will have to deposit your KNC tokens from your crypto wallet into the KyberStaking contract.